BulSU-ORJ/master_ORJ/README.md

-NOTE -Before starting download the "Github Desktop and Ren'Py game engine"
+NOTE -Before starting download the "Github Desktop"

 how to collab: